jorgenbraseth/miniature-workshop/README.md

 ## Technical Architecture

 ### Overview
-pAInt is built as a Progressive Web App (PWA) with offline-first capabilities, ensuring seamless use across mobile and desktop devices.
+Miniature Workshop is built as a Progressive Web App (PWA) with offline-first capabilities, ensuring seamless use across mobile and desktop devices.

 ### Frontend Stack
 - **Language**: TypeScript for type safety and better development experience